Nyombi Morris: Strike for Climate

-On March 25, 2021, Morris joined the School Strike for Climate global movement, started by Greta Thunberg, called Fridays for Future.
+On March 25, 2021, Morris joined the School Strike for Climate global movement, started by Greta Thunberg, called "Fridays for Future".
 He and his brother were arrested on the streets of Kampala by the Uganda National Police when they were protesting for climate justice.
-When other people started gathering, they were released but their placards and phones were taken.
+When other people started gathering, they were released, but their placards and phones were taken.
 In June 2021, CNN voted Morris "Environmentalist of Tomorrow," for his environmental causes.
 On October 31, 2021, Morris spoke to CBC chief political correspondent, Rosemary Barton, about the impact of climate change on his country.
 His message for world leaders at United Nations Climate Change Conference (COP26) was "To put an end to fossil fuels and make polluters pay."
 The conference meets every year and is the global decision-making body set up to implement the United Nations Framework Convention on Climate Change.
 In November 2021, Morris organized tree planning events and began foresting Uganda with seeds and native plants from community gardens.
 In a project called "Taking Climate Change to Schools," he worked with thirty schools to teach children to speak out on climate change and to understand what they can do about helping the environment.
 The project included a climate syllabus in schools, planting over 47,500 trees, and recycling plastic waste.

 Morris won the Population Matters Choice Ambassador Award in January 2022, for helping to raise awareness of population issues.
 In July of that year, he received the Earth Champion Award for inspiring the younger generation to take action on climate change.
-On the Call To Earth Day, in February 2022, Morris and a group of 30 volunteers planted over 500 trees in Jinja, Uganda.
-That same year, Morris earned the honor of ambassador from media organization Doha Debates at the SolvingIt26 project for making a positive difference for African nations.
+On the "Call to Earth Day" in February 2022, Morris and a group of 30 volunteers planted over 500 trees in Jinja, Uganda.
+That same year, Morris earned the honor of ambassador from media organization Doha Debates at the "SolvingIt26" project for making a positive difference for African nations.
 In February 2023, he was nominated as a Social Justice Hero by Global Citizens, because "he displays the bravery needed to fight for an end climate change."

 On January 16, 2024, Morris became the ambassador for the upcoming Green Vision Summit & Expo (GVSE).
-Morris will represent the GSE and GVSE brands in Uganda and neighboring African countries.
+He was to represent the GSE and GVSE brands in Uganda and neighboring African countries.